Ga naar hoofdinhoud

 Guidelines in short

 Our English speaking customers come from various cultural backgrounds and speak English at varying levels of fluency.
 English might be their second, third or even fourth language.
-Therefor write and edit your texts in British English at B1 level to make your writing as easy to read as possible and accessible to everyone.
+Therefore write and edit your texts in British English at B1 level to make your writing as easy to read as possible and accessible to everyone.

 Language